 Hello!
-My name is Michael Olson, and I'm a Ph.D Candidate in the Harvard University Department of Government.
-My research explores the many functions of political parties in American legislative and electoral politics, using data from across history and levels of government.
-In this spirit, my dissertation attempts to better understand the legislative functions of political parties by examining the most prominent example of one-party governance in American history, the "Solid South."
-To do so, I am collecting original data on state legislative roll call voting and committee assignments from this era, offering a new level of insight into the character of one-party government in America.
+My name is Michael Olson, and I'm a Ph.D.
+Candidate in the Harvard University Department of Government.
+My research explores the relationship between electoral and legislative institutions and legislative representation in the United States using observational data from across history and levels of government.
+My dissertation sheds light on the role that competitive party systems play in legislative representation by examining the most prominent example of one-party governance in American history: the "Solid South."
+To do so, I collect and use an extensive original dataset on state legislative roll call voting from this period in American history.

-When I'm not working, I enjoy fishing Spy Pond and the Charles River, exploring the Boston-Cambridge area on foot and bike, and watching Chicago Cubs baseball.
+When I'm not working, I enjoy fishing the Charles River, exploring the Boston-Cambridge area on foot and bike, and watching Chicago Cubs baseball.

 You can access my CV here.